 It is just a matter of what price someone else is willing to pay.
 Globally the gold market is massive.
 So a refiner is always happy to buy back.
 Why?

 Because that is how they make their money.
 On the spread between the buy and sell price.
 If they have an oversupply locally they will sell into international markets.
 Likewise if there is under supply they will buy raw granules from offshore for refining into bars.
-This is exactly what has happened recently for silver, with the huge surge in demand during the COVID-19 outbreak.
-Refiners have been waiting on imports of granules of silver in order to keep up with demand.
+This is exactly what has happened in 2020 with silver.
+Where there was a huge surge in demand during the COVID-19 outbreak.
+Refiners were waiting on imports of granules of silver in order to keep up with demand.

 How Are Gold Prices Set?